 The centre has the following three main missions: Research, Innovation and Education.

 Research activities are broad ranging from bacteria to plant and human cell systems, but with a common focus centred on organelles.
 CORE aims at being a partner in regional, national and international research, and holds facilities with state of the art equipment for cross-disciplinary research collaborations.

 Innovation is key in biology.
 CORE strives towards new ways of thinking, the development of new methodologies and being up to date on current research within our fields of interest.

 Education represents the cornerstone in society.
 In research and in life, ignorance is not a virtue.
 CORE aims to provide first-class education from undergraduate to postgraduate research training.
 We are also involved in public outreach activities, informing the general public of our research areas.

 Organization of CORE

 CORE is headed by Prof. Lutz Andreas Eichacker.
-The centre currently is comprised of five research groups, which are headed by:
+The centre is currently comprised of seven research groups, which are headed by:

 - Professor Cathrine Lillo

 - Associate Professor Hanne R. Hagland